 WMT&R has the capability of testing a number of various sizes and shapes of test specimens, some of which are shown below.

-The on-site Mechanical and Electronical Engineering laboratory is staffed by specialists and engineers in product evaluation of actual prototype components and subassemblies.
-From custom design and fabrication of fixtures, to conducting the test, our mechanical and electronical engineers have the expertise and resources to assist our various testing departments in delivering data to customers in an efficient and timely manner.
+The on-site Mechanical Engineering laboratory is staffed by specialists and engineers in product evaluation of actual prototype components and subassemblies.
+From custom design and fabrication of fixtures, to conducting the test, our mechanical engineers have the expertise and resources to assist our various testing departments in delivering data to customers in an efficient and timely manner.

 The on-site high-technology, full-service Machine Shop at Westmoreland Mechanical Testing & Research encompasses a clean, temperature-controlled environment and state-of-the-art equipment, with the ability to machine all test specimens onsite.
 In addition to machining standard specimens, our Machine Shop has the ability and resource to custom-design and machine fixtures for testing finished parts, odd shapes, and difficult or exotic materials.